-- 18Give your body a dry scrub every day.Take a brush and starting from the edges of your extremities brush your skin towards the heart with large sweeping motions.
-This will help your body detox through the skin, necessary because menopausal women have systems that are so overloaded that they do not always eliminate toxins well through the digestive system or sweat glands.Advertisement
+- 18Take a brush and starting from the edges of your extremities brush your skin towards the heart with large sweeping motions.
+This will help your body detox through the skin, necessary because menopausal women have systems that are so overloaded that they do not always eliminate toxins well through the digestive system or sweat glands.Give your body a dry scrub every day.Advertisement

 Tips and Tricks

 - Get your doctor to test your FSH level to determine whether or not you are actually officially in menopause before trying any self-administered therapy or supplementation for menopausal issues

 - Some women experience weight loss after being prescribed bio-identical hormone therapy